-From the metropolis of Beijing to Xiamen Island and the foothills of Wutong Mountain, we rounded up the most exciting talents coming out of China right now.
-Meet the next wave of designers ready to shake up The West.
+From the uber-metropolis of Beijing to Xiamen Island and the foothills of Wutong Mountain, we rounded up the most exciting talents coming out of China right now.
+Meet the next wave of designers ready to shake up the west.

 Name: Shangguan Zhe (Sankuanz)